PSU-ICDS/icds_docs/archive/handling-data/transferring-data/cli-transfers.md

 which will prompt for your password and MFA.

 Note that the *destination* pathnames end with a `/`;
-this signifies that the copied files will go into the folder `toAnalyze`.
+this signifies that the copied files will go into the directory `toAnalyze`.
 For more examples, visit [Tecmint][tecmint].
 [tecmint]: https://www.tecmint.com/rsync-local-remote-file-synchronization-commands/